MetaVLA: Unified Meta Co-training For Efficient Embodied Adaption: Introduction

 While recent work~\cite{black2024pi0visionlanguageactionflowmodel, intelligence2025pi05visionlanguageactionmodelopenworld, qu2025embodiedonevisioninterleavedvisiontextactionpretraining} has focused on expanding datasets and exploring backbone architecture or training protocol innovations during pretraining, we instead tackle it from an orthogonal perspective at the post-training stage.
 Our experiments begin with a vanilla multi-task co-training setting: applying a standard SFT to a single model across related in-domain tasks (i.e., the four LIBERO suites).
 Indeed, we observe a reduction in total GPU training hours and improved success rates, which naturally motivates us to raise a question: can we introduce even more auxiliary tasks in the co-training to further boost VLA models?
 Sadly, we find that naively adding auxiliary tasks with greater domain diversity slows convergence and degrades performance.
 We attribute this surprise to the optimization instability arising from heterogeneous distributions, where misalignments in both the feature space (e.g., camera views) and action space (e.g., degrees of freedom) hinder the benefits of co-training.

 Building on these ideas, we propose \textbf{MetaVLA}, a unified framework that fills a critical gap in VLA post-training by intelligently introducing auxiliary tasks without incurring the inefficiencies of per-task SFT or the performance drop of naive multi-task SFT.
-It introduces \textit{Context-Aware Meta Co-Training}, a streamlined paradigm that optimizes target tasks while infusing extrinsic signals from auxiliary tasks to elevate performance.
-MetaVLA integrates VLA with a meta-learning co-training strategy to enhance efficiency and generalization in limited-data adaptation.
-Specifically, a single model is trained across target tasks (e.g., LIBERO suites) to harness cross-task gradients, while auxiliary tasks are incorporated through a memory-augmented mechanism derived from Attentive Neural Processes (ANP)~\cite{Kim2019AttentiveNP}.
+It introduces \textit{Context-Aware Meta Co-Training}, which jointly trains all target tasks with a unified model, improving adaptation by leveraging cross-task data through a context bank.
+The context bank is a memory-augmented mechanism that contains auxiliary knowledge with domain diversities derived from Attentive Neural Processes (ANP)~\citep{Kim2019AttentiveNP} based on \textit{Meta-learning}.
 This lightweight module injects out-of-domain information gain without disrupting target optimization, enabling scalable and robust adaptation.
 MetaVLA is maintenance-friendly, backbone-agnostic, and easily extends beyond SFT to training paradigms like reinforcement learning.
 Figure~\ref{fig:main_figure3_comparison} highlights three key advantages of MetaVLA over existing approaches.

 Experiments show that MetaVLA with six auxiliary tasks outperforms the OpenVLA baseline by 4.4\% and multi-task SFT by 3.1\% on average, with gains up to 8.0\% on LIBERO-Long.
 It unifies training into a single model, reducing steps from 240K to 75K and GPU time by 76\%—from $\sim$100 to $\sim$24 hours.
 Despite its flexibility, the compact memory-augmented module adds only 0.3 ms/token in latency.
 The following sections present our framework, setup, and results, showing how MetaVLA boosts convergence, efficiency, and action reasoning. \textbf{Our main contributions are as follows}: